Romulo-Moraes/Assembly-Toolkit/README.md

 </a>

 ## Memory segments
 The memory segments are a virtual division that every program running on a machine must have.
-The segments have their own roles, such as storing read-only data, storing uninitialized data, storing the program instructions and so on...
+The segments have their own roles, such as storing read-only data, storing uninitialized data, storing the program instructions and so on.

 <br/>